Investing Strategy Research

 Is the Company Conservatively Financed?
 The solvency ratio measures whether a company generates enough cash to stay solvent.
 It is calculated by summing net income and depreciation and dividing by current liabilities and long-term debt.
 A value above 20% is considered good.

-If a company cannot make a profit per share higher than the return of a safe asset like treasury bonds, you should not invest in it.
+If a company’s profit per share is not higher than the return of a safe asset like treasury bonds, you should not invest in it.
 This is an easy calculation, and we will use the Earnings Yield.
 Earnings Yield is the earnings per share for the most recent 12-month period divided by the current market price per share.

 The Warren Buffett Stock Screener - Completely Configured